-6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?

-2 Yes, all affiliated hospitals have accessible educational materials for patients.
-1 Some affiliated hospitals have accessible educational materials for patients.
-0 No affiliated hospitals have accessible educational materials for patients.
+3.6.
+Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?
+Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
+Some affiliated hospitals have accessible educational materials for patients.
+No affiliated hospitals have accessible educational materials for patients.
 Score explanation: No affiliated hospitals were found to have accessible online resources about climate change.